An Appalachian Trail Tale

 Connecticut’s entrance meant I was now officially in New & Improved England.
 The woods here are sometimes called the willowwacks.
 Queer English, New Englanders.
 I soon ran into a bloke named Bob.
 Or Rob.
 He had a weed-whacker and was clearing the trail of head-high grass (head-high to those who built the neighboring stone walls way back when; waist-high here now).
 Connecticutmedown.
 “Somebody’s gotta keep hell tidy.”

-“Hell?
-Stupid trail?”
+“Stupid trail?”
 I replied.
 “You’ve hiked it before?”

-“Back in ‘05.
-I don’t envy you,” he said, flipping his Plexiglas face-shield up.
-He was bespectacled, shaven, smiling.
+“In ‘05.
+I don’t envy you,” he said, lifting his face-shield.
+Bespectacled, shaven, smiling.

-“Yeah, but I forgot it.”
+“I forgot it.”

-(Strange response, I deduced.
+(Strange response, I surmised.
 No one ever forgets his or her trailname.
 ‘Bob’ or ‘Rob’ had to have been hiding something.
 Perhaps a sex change, perhaps a crime committed.
 Perhaps he had been committed.
 Still, he was doing hell some good, and I was forced to like him.
 I opted not to pry.)

 After rummaging through his rucksack, he handed over a liter-sized Gatorade.
 It was neon like nothing Nature has known, save for the fireflies and those peculiar oceanic creatures lurking deep down.
 I downed it in seconds, Napoleon Dynamite style.
 We spoke a while.
 I thanked him for the ambrosia and the trail maintenance, and continued on, gut gurgling.

 Just as I fell back into rhythm, he sounded a warning: the mosquitoes were only going to get worse.
-“Connecticut just had its wettest June ever.”
+“Connecticut just had its splashiest June ever.”
 I thanked him for the news, though I’m not sure why.

-A climbing rope to help the “hiker” up!
+A climbing rope to help the “hiker” up! |

-Buddy Backpacker, proof some superheroes wear backpacks
+Buddy Backpacker, proof some superheroes wear backpacks |

 “A banana,” he replied.
+Good kid; we have goals that align.

 I then asked if he ever gets sore.